majkinetor/Install-SqlServer/README.md

 ## Usage

-The fastest way to install core SQL Server is to run in administrative shell without any parameters if ISO file is in the same directory:
+The fastest way to install core SQL Server is to run in administrative shell without any parameters:

 ```
 ./Install-SqlServer.ps1
 ```

 Use `ISOPath` parameter otherwise.
-If ISO file is on the Windows share (SMB) which is protected, you need to use `ShareCredentials` too.

 This assumes number of default parameters and installs by default only `SQLEngine` feature.
 Run `Get-Help ./Install-SqlServer.ps1 -Full` for parameter details.